Cruise Complaints Introduction

 End of Cruise Bill

-If you are on a pay as you go cruise, you may elect to view your bill halfway through the cruise to see if everything you have signed for is correct, or worse still spy any rogue entries, such as the horror of horrors someone else’s bar bill is listed.
-This will give you a chance to visit guest services at a quieter period to challenge the wrong entry, not leaving it until the evening before you debark, when you will be joining a very long queue with others disputing their bill.
+If you are on a pay-as-you-go cruise, you may elect to view your bill halfway through the cruise to see if everything you have signed for is correct, or worse still, spy any rogue entries, such as the horror of horrors someone else’s bar bill is listed.
+This will allow you to visit guest services at a quieter period to challenge the wrong entry, not leaving it until the evening before you debark, when you will be joining a very long queue with others disputing their bill.

-Many cruise lines let you view your latest bill in the comfort of your cabin, so any discrepancies will show up there and then for you to dispute.
+Many cruise lines let you view your latest bill in the comfort of your cabin, so any discrepancies will be visible for you to dispute immediately.

 If of course you ordered drinks for everyone at the bar and the entry does not show, keep quiet, it might show on someone else’s bill and they can have the pleasure of paying for it.